 Provided in the following chart are a list of popular surveys that are conducted internally to make better data-driven decisions.

-At Kantar TNS Employee Insights, we have worked with many organizations to understand the benefits and challenges with each of the survey types highlighted.
+At Kantar Employee Insights, we have worked with many organizations to understand the benefits and challenges with each of the survey types highlighted.
 Key findings indicate:

 - Employee Engagement continues to be the most popular measure.
 Roughly six out of ten organizations measure Employee Engagement.

 - Less than half of the participants measure the success of their Onboarding.

 - Roughly 40% of organizations allow employees to exit without a survey.

 It is our strong recommendation that, if nothing else, you begin with an employee engagement survey, as studies have shown engagement is instrumental to the success of organizations.